k21971/EvilHack/doc/evilhack-changelog.md

 - As a tortle, show enshellment via enlightenment and death reason
 - Prevent tortle monks from using random kick attack against certain targets
+- Fix: priest tortle couldn't wear the Mitre of Holiness